 I heard my heat being called on the loudspeakers.
 I turned and walked to the blocks and winked at him.
 “I guess we’ll find out soon enough.”
 I looked out and saw my mom on the other side of the pool.
 She waved and pointed to my left.
 I didn’t want to look, but I knew who I was sharing the center lanes with.
 Jenna, the evil spawn of satan, a Barbie doll who made racing growing up a living hell.

 “Oh, I thought you would chicken out like last time,” Jenna said, stuffing her overly bleached blonde hair into her swim cap.

 I gave her a nod, but there was so way that she would psych me out this time.
 The announcers called for swimmers on the blocks.
 It was the 100 fly.
-I'm not sure west possessed me to sign up for a sprint first thing, but it felt right.
+I’m not sure what possessed me to sign up for a sprint first, but it felt right.

 “Take your mark.”
 The voice rang out over the loudspeaker.

 Right as the beep went off, I made sure Jenna heard me.
 “Eat my bubbles bitch.”